NunoSempere/clarivoyance/list/index.md

 - ★★ How much higher/lower is the risk of AI takeover by 2123 if we reach AI able to automate all cognitive (i.e. not requiring a body) labour by 2040 compared to by 2065?

-- ★★★ (UF) How much money will the US government cummulatively spend on training AI models between 2024 and 2040, as estimated by the [resolution council]?
+- ★★★ (UF) How much money will the US government cumulatively spend on training AI models between 2024 and 2040, as estimated by the [resolution council]?

 - ★ How many $s in total will [TSMC](https://en.wikipedia.org/wiki/TSMC), [ASML](https://en.wikipedia.org/wiki/ASML_Holding), NVIDIA (https://en.wikipedia.org/wiki/Nvidia) and [SMIC](https://en.wikipedia.org/wiki/Semiconductor_Manufacturing_International_Corporation) spend on R&D between 2024 and 2030?

 - ★ What fraction of [Gross World Product](https://en.wikipedia.org/wiki/Gross_world_product) will the semiconductor industry be responsible for in 2025/2030/2035?

-- ★★★ (RP, UF) How much money will the Chinese government cummulatively spend on training AI models between 2024 and 2040, as estimated by the [resolution council]?
+- ★★★ (RP, UF) How much money will the Chinese government cumulatively spend on training AI models between 2024 and 2040, as estimated by the [resolution council]?
   - Question details: Resolution is made difficult because a) China has a mixed communist/capitalist regime, b) China will probably not tell you directly.
 It is left to the resolution council to make judgment calls about this and give their best guess estimate of this number, according to their best good faith effort to estimate it.

 - ★ When will Google release a model that outperforms GPT-4 on the MMLU benchmark? (https://paperswithcode.com/sota/multi-task-language-understanding-on-mmlu).